NerdyJ23/cakephp-template/api/README.md

 1. Download [Composer](https://getcomposer.org/doc/00-intro.md) or update `composer self-update`.
 2. Clone this repo
-3. Run `php composer install`.
+3. Run `composer install`.
 This should automatically install the files required.
 4. Have apache2 or nginx map to api/webroot so that you can access the api